ChrisWhealy/geonames_hana/README.md

 This repository contains a CDS data model to represent all the open-source, geopolitical information available from the <http://geonames.org> website

-The data model must first be deployed to a HANA, the start the HTTP server.
+The data model must first be deployed to a HANA DATABASE, then the HTTP server started.

-The HTTP server responds to RESTful HTTP queries and supplies a wide range of information available from <http://geonames.org>
+The HTTP server responds to RESTful queries and supplies a wide range of geopolitical information available from <http://geonames.org>

 Since the data on <http://geonames.org> is crowd-sourced, it changes regularly.
 Therefore, the data that has been transferred into HANA will potentially become stale after 24 hours (or 1440 minutes).
 Therefore, from the HTTP server's `/admin` page, you can see a list of all the countries and the timestamp of when each country's data was last refreshed.
 Simply hit the "Refresh Server Data" button and as long a gap of at least 1440 minutes has elapsed, the HANA database will be updated